Piercing (film)

-Piercing is a 2018 American horror thriller film written and directed by Nicolas Pesce, based on the novel of the same name by Ryū Murakami.
+Piercing is a 2018 American psychological horror-thriller film written and directed by Nicolas Pesce, based on the novel of the same name by Ryū Murakami.
 It stars Christopher Abbott, Mia Wasikowska, and Laia Costa, and features Maria Dizzia, Marin Ireland, and Wendell Pierce in supporting roles.

 Piercing had its world premiere at the Sundance Film Festival on January 20, 2018 and was theatrically released on February 1, 2019, by Universal Pictures, to generally positive reviews from critics.

 Plot

-The film opens with Reed (Christopher Abbott), standing over his infant daughter with an ice pick.
-His wife sleeps across the room unaware.
+Reed stands over his infant daughter with an ice pick, while his wife sleeps across the room unaware.
 He has an overwhelming desire to stab his daughter with the ice pick, but is able to push the urge down in the moment.
 Later, while calming the baby, she looks up at him and says, "You know what you have to do, right?".
 He then decides that he must enact his murderous impulses upon a prostitute, so as to protect his daughter from himself.
 He has convinced his wife that he is going on a business trip.
 However, he actually intends to rent a hotel room, hire the services of a sex worker, and go through with his meticulous plot of killing the person with an ice pick, while getting away with the crime.